horuskol/horuskol.net/source/_presentations/1-going-solo/1-04-brief-history-2007.blade.md

 date: 2019-02-21
 ---

-# Brief History
+# Brief history

 ### 2007

-Came to Australia - became a full-time developer at I-Nex
+Came to Australia

+Full-time developer at I-Nex

-Developed for clients
+Developing sites and applications for clients

 * Membership and subscription management
 * Content management